Class Action: Step-by-Step Guide

-Step 4: Define Project Goals & Identify Needs and Challenges.
+4. Define Project Goals & Identify Needs and Challenges

 Take time to describe your project and outline the project goals (so that all group members are on the same page).
 Next, create a list of what is needed for the project.
 Think about things such as expenses, materials, expert advice and adult help.
 Then list all the challenges or barriers that might delay the project or prevent it from being a success.

 Make a list of all the tasks that need to be done to reach your goal.
 Then list who will be in charge of each task and make sure to include timelines so that the project keeps moving forward.
-Try to address all the needs and challenges you identified in Step 4.
+Try to address all the needs and challenges you identified in the previous step.